TOCW1 Walk 11 : Tring to Wendover

 - Go forward and slightly left to another stile in the hedge ahead.
 After 120 metres cross a further stile and go diagonally towards the far left-hand corner of the field to reach a wooden signpost pointing in many directions.
 Take the enclosed path left, your direction 255°, signed to Green End Street and the Oak Inn.
 Walk down this path with a hedge on the right and a wooden slatted fence on the left.
 100 metres down the path, you come out next to Sunny Brook Close, where you turn left for 15 metres to reach the road.
 Across on the other side to your left is the Oak pub , the suggested lunchtime stop.

 - After lunch, walk through the pub car park to the road and turn left.
 Follow this road for 500 metres, ignoring College Road off to the right.
-When you get to the T-junction at the A41 you will see the village memorial straight ahead of you on the other side of the road, with a bungalow behind it.
+When you get to the T-junction at the A41 you will see the village war memorial straight ahead of you on the other side of the road, with a bungalow behind it.
 There is a pedestrian crossing 20 metres to your left which you should use to cross the road.
 Head back a few metres and walk down a marked public footpath that goes down the left-hand side of the bungalow.

 - Continue with a small brook on the left-hand side of the path.
 Ignore a small bridge with a footpath sign to your left.
 At the corner of the airfield after 750 metres, ignore a small bridge (made of wood and metal) crossing the brook to the left.
-Instead, you follow the narrow path that continues along the right-hand side of the brook, your direction 120°.
+Instead, you follow the narrow path that continues ahead of you and along the right-hand side of the brook, your direction 120°.

 - Carry on for 450 metres passing first trees and a sewage works on your right, then a patch of trees to your left, before meeting trees on both sides.
-Pass between two large wooden posts, bear right and in 70 metres cross over a brick bridge (Harelane Bridge), which spans the Wendover Arm Canal.
+Pass between four large wooden posts, bear right and in 70 metres cross over a brick bridge (Harelane Bridge), which spans the Wendover Arm Canal.

-- On the far side of the bridge, descend to the left down steps to the towpath.
+- On the far side of the bridge, descend to the left, down steps to the towpath.